 Depreciation expense is computed using the straight-line method.
-Building and other improvements are depreciated based upon estimated useful lives which range from 9 to 43 years for building and other improvements and 6 to 10 years for land improvements.
+Building and other improvements are depreciated based upon estimated useful lives which range from 19 to 43 years for building and other improvements.
 Tenant improvements not considered a component of the building are amortized on a straight-line basis over the lesser of the estimated remaining useful life of the asset or the term of the lease.